kirtii119/static-impact-analysis/README.md

+****Static Impact Analysis for Magento:****

 Impact analysis aims to identify and prioritize URLs for testing within a given pull request.
-This focuses on finding URLs/ pages that are affected due to modifications in functions.
+This project focuses on finding URLs/ pages that are affected due to modifications in functions in the magento framework.

 This can be done in two ways: